-During the process of searching for a Solicitor, you expect to find a legal professional you can trust.
-If you entrust your legal affairs to a firm of Solicitors who market themselves as having the appropriate qualifications, training and experience, you expect that they will provide you a service that meets all the appropriate standards under their duty of care as a legal professional.
+When you entrust your legal matter to a firm of Solicitors who market themselves as having the appropriate qualifications, training, and experience, you have every right to expect to receive a service that exceeds their duty of care as a legal professional.

-There are time limits which apply to Solicitors negligence claims, the general rule is 6 years, from the date of the negligence act or omission or 3 years from when you discovered the negligence.
-Time limits which apply to these claims can be very complicated and you must seek legal advice if you are unsure.
-We can offer that service and we will attempt to make an assessment of the time limits if we are able to do so.
+There are time limits which apply to Solicitors negligence claims; the general rule is six years, from the date of the negligence act or omission, or three years from when you became aware of the negligence.
+The rules regarding time limitations can be complex therefore it is recommended you seek legal advice if you are unsure.
+We will make an assessment of the time limits based on the facts of your case.

-If you wish to know more, please get in touch today by phone on on 0151 5561839, requesting a callback on our website at beenletdown.co.uk, or by filling out the online claims form that is also on our website.
+If you wish to know more, please get in touch today by phone on 0151 321 1000, requesting a call-back on our website at beenletdown.co.uk, or using our online contact form.